 Last weekend I had my usual pre-September clear out and re-organised pretty much everything – including products for testing – which due to the school holidays had taken a back seat.
 No more!
 Back with a vengeance.

-These new cleansers from The Body Shop, whilst not perfect - are a step in the right direction.
+These new cleansers from The Body Shop are a step in the right direction.

 First up: Camomile Sumptuous Cleansing Butter

-This, for regular readers, is a dupe for Clinique TTDO Balm, which in turn is a dupe for something like Emma Hardie Moringa Balm.
+This, for regular readers, is similar to Clinique TTDO Balm, which in turn is similar to something like Emma Hardie Moringa Balm.
 They all work, but the clues are in the ingredients.

-There is no mineral oil in any of them, but there is a 'synthetic wax' in this version from the Body Shop - along with shea butter in an ethylhexyl palmitate* base making it a complete no-no for acne/combination skin.
+There is no mineral oil in any of them, but there is a ‘synthetic wax’ in this version from the Body Shop – along with shea butter in an ethylhexyl palmitate* base making it something to be aware of if you are acneic.

 You could use it as a first cleanse if you were wearing really heavy makeup if you wanted to – but you would definitely need to go in with something more suitable for your skin as a second cleanse to make sure it was all off.

-It should be ok for anyone with dry/really dry or sensitive skin though.
+It is fine for anyone with dehydrated/normal/dry/really dry or sensitive skin though.

 - takes makeup off effortlessly.